-Marriage is tough.
+Every marriage faces hardship.
 It’s a given.
-This list covers most of the common troubles, but your situation is unique and the key point here is to face the hardship – whatever kind of struggle it is – together with your wife.
+This list covers most of the common troubles, but your situation is unique.
+The key point here is to face the difficulty – whatever kind of struggle it is – together with your wife.

 Do you remember your marriage vows?

 “For better, for worse…”

 “In sickness and in health…”